kmaterna/InSAR_CGM_readers_writers/README.md

 ```

 ### Example 3: Extracting Velocities into other formats using Python
 You can extract velocities of individual pixels (returned directly), or of geographic regions (written as CSV or JSON).
-Mostly used by the backend of the CGM website.
+Mostly just used by the backend of the CGM website.
  ```python
 #!/usr/bin/env python
 import cgm_library